lightshipsec/openssh-extensions/README.md

 # Support for the "none" cipher #
 Patched to allow the "none" cipher to be supported: `ssh -m hmac-sha1 -c none user@host`

-Based on information from: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=24559#58
+Based heavily on information from: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=24559#58

 This is provided to ensure that SSH traffic can be viewed in cleartext over the wire to verify functionality, including, but not limited to, the use of the "none" MAC.

-No server, other than a server built from this codebase should accept it.

 # Additional functionality #